 The airport is connected to the local bus system; however, the buses are often overcrowded, do not run on a regular schedule and must be paid for in local currency.
 This option may be best if you are travelling light and be on the lookout for pickpockets.

-The following rental car agencies can be found in the arrivals areas: Cubanacar, Fenix, Rex (luxury rentals), Transtour and Via Rent a Car.
+The following rental car agencies can be found in the arrivals areas: Cubanacar • Havanautos • Via Transgaviota • Rex (luxury rentals).

 Official government taxis are readily available for hire in the ground transportation area of the airport.
+The ride to the city takes approximately 20 – 30 minutes.
 Always agree to the price before starting your journey.

 This guide is for informational purposes only to assist with your planning.
 All information, including rates and hours, are subject to change at any time without notice.
 The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers and their web sites.
 We are not representatives of any of the above mentioned service providers.
 To report errors or to add/update any items mentioned in the guide: update the airport guide or write a review.